course-correction/blog/_posts/2025-08-08-tactile_plan_en.markdown

 Even if this might be a good idea:
 You can only learn this logic when you are standing in front of the map and want to use it.
 In contrast: I can put a textual description on a website.
-That way, one at least have the chance to discover it before visiting and can explore it in advance.
+That way, one at least has the chance to discover it before visiting and can explore the venue in advance.

 Where such a tactile plan really has advantages is in conveying a more accurate spatial impression than textual descriptions alone.
 (Without substantiating this statement): This sounds like a sensible way of conveying the placement of tactile floor guidance systems.
-Such plans, containing this information might be helpful in spontaneous situations where the routing of a floor guidance system is not known in advance (or because the guidance system itself is new, because of temporary event for example).
+Such plans, containing this information might be helpful in spontaneous situations where the routing of a floor guidance system is not known in advance (or because the guidance system itself is new, because of a temporary event for example).

 The problem of having to learn the concepts or legend elements of a tactile map does not arise in one variant.
 If we design not just one map, but several according adhering to the same concepts.
 Something like this exists for building information systems.
-When you enter a new building, you know immediately how the map is structured.
+When you enter a new building, you know immediately how the map is structured from previous buildings you have visited.
 You don't have to find and understand a legend first and can, for example, immediately check how the floor guidance system to the elevator must be followed to find a seminar room or office.
-The TU Dresden, for example, is expanding this piece by piece in combination with a tactile maps and floor guidance systems ([PDF page 15 / print page 28](https://tu-dresden.de/tu-dresden/universitaetskultur/diversitaet-inklusion/ressourcen/dateien/inklusion/aktionsplan-2-0-deutsch?lang=de)).
+The TU Dresden, for example, is continously deploying such a combination of tactile maps and floor guidance systems ([PDF page 15 / print page 28](https://tu-dresden.de/tu-dresden/universitaetskultur/diversitaet-inklusion/ressourcen/dateien/inklusion/aktionsplan-2-0-deutsch?lang=de)).

 I would like to see more tactile maps.